 There are many reasons people buy leather furniture.
 If you live in an extremely hot climate, the cool leather can give you some reprieve from the heat.
 Another benefit lies in the low maintenance required to upkeep leather furniture.
 Leather is incredibly kid and pet friendly.
 There are times that even your leather furniture could use some spot cleaning though, and you may be wondering how to safely clean it without causing any damage to your furniture.
-Heart of Texas Chem-Dry LLC is here to share some tips to help you get any unwanted spots off your leather furniture safely.
+Heart of Texas Chem-Dry is here to share some tips to help you get any unwanted spots off your leather furniture safely.

 How to Remove Stains from a Leather Sofa